-The Hogwarts Express departs from Platform 9¾ at King’s Cross Station, which is actually the arched wall between Platforms 4 and 5.
-If that seems short on magic, head towards the entrance to Platforms 9, 10 and 11 on the west side of the station.
+The Hogwarts Express departs from Platform 9¾ at King’s Cross Station, which is in the arched wall between platforms 4 and 5.
+If that seems short on magic, head towards the real-life entrance to platforms 9, 10 and 11 on the west side of the station.
 There you’ll find a trolley disappearing into the magical realm through a wall with the sign: Platform 9¾.

 2. St Pancras International

 Next door to King’s Cross Station is London’s favourite Destination Station, St Pancras International.
 Outside you’ll see the neo-gothic facade of St Pancras where the Weasley’s magical Ford Anglia takes off in Harry Potter and the Chamber of Secrets.

 One of the most memorable scenes in the Harry Potter and the Deathly Hallows I where we see Harry, Hermione and Ron rushing through London’s West End was filmed in Piccadilly Circus.
 Remember the scene in which our 3 heroes have to jump out of the way to narrowly miss being hit a London bus?